macdonst/enhance-workshop-codemash/docs/module02-html-first-development.md

 ---

-* JavaScript first?
+### Not JavaScript first?
   * Most modern frameworks are JavaScript first
-  * HTML is backward and forward compatible and stable
+  * HTML is backward and forward compatible and very stable
   * JavaScript, by comparison, moves fast to include new capabilities
-  * JavaScript first is unconstrained at the cost of stability and reliability
+  * JavaScript first development is unconstrained at the cost of stability and reliability

 ---
+### The New Old Way

-* HTML, CSS, and JavaScript have quietly caught up with features needed to build modern web applications
+* HTML, and CSS have quietly caught up with features needed to build modern web applications
   * JavaScript first frameworks are now behind
   * HTML-First leverages built-in features rather reinventing the platform
       * i.e. HTML forms

----

 * Forms are dependable and simple to build.
 * They have built-in validation as well as many other useful features.
 * But many modern frameworks don’t even use `<form>`, instead opting to rebuild everything with JavaScript.

 ---
-* HTML-First
+### HTML-First
   * Start simple - improve incrementally

----
     * Make it work (reliably with HTML & CSS) - then make it better (incrementally with a little JS)
   * You can get further with HTML and CSS than you probably think you can
   * Since these frameworks often reimplement what the web already does, people come to expect that HTML is mostly limited to displaying text.

 ---
+### Javascript Too, But just a little
 * Progressive Enhancement
   * not Graceful Degradation
 * People are regularly shocked to learn that most modern applications can be built with little to no JS.